Community education & engagement partnerships

 The Coalition of Communities Color partnered with a 12-member collaborative that included the Asian Pacific American Network of Oregon (APANO), Hacienda CDC, IRCO Africa House,Pacific Islander & Asian Family Center, Muslim Educational Trust, Native American Youth & Family Center, Inc., Slavic & Eastern European Center, Street Roots, Unite Oregon, Urban League of Portland,Verde, and Next Up.
 All these partners brought a deep community relationships and cultural expertise, with extensive experience in community engagement sessions, outreach, and trainings.
 The primary focus of CCC's collaborative was culturally-specific outreach and community engagement sessions with partner organizations.
 The secondary focus was a broad multiracial outreach to the public at large while ensuring that all outreach materials are accessible to BIPOC communities, with anti-racist engagement strategies.

 Community Engagement Cohort

 The Charter Commission also established a community engagement cohort made up of seven community-based organizations.
 Cohort members spend about 12 hours a month developing ways for community members to provide input – and then engage the communities they serve to participate in charter review.
-This approach was designed to ensure that engagement is culturally relevant, reduce barriers to participation and compensate community organizations for their expertise.
+This approach was designed to ensure that engagement is culturally relevant, reduced barriers to participation and compensated community organizations for their expertise.
 Participating cohort members include Taking Ownership PDX, Hygiene4All, Equitable Giving Circle, Rosewood Initiative, East Portland Action Plan, Rohingya Youth Association of Portland (RYAP), and Sunrise Movement PDX.

 Engagement by the numbers